 Plastic surgeon Warren Lent, MD states

 “there are also some nutrients that have been recommended for a speedy recovery after surgery.
 These include the Omega-3 fatty acids (found in oily fish like tuna, salmon, and mackerel), l-arginine (found in dairy products, meat, poultry, and fish, as well as nuts, rice, whole-wheat, soy, and raisins), l-glutamine (found in meats, fresh fruits, and vegetables), branched chain amino acids (found in meat, whey protein, egg protein, and other dairy products) and nucleotides (found in organ meats such as liver and kidney, legumes, and seafood.)
 These nutrients can help boost the immune system and allow for a faster recovery.
-Make sure to get plenty of protein during your recovery as well.” (source: Alliance for Natural Health USA)
+Make sure to get plenty of protein during your recovery as well.” (source: USA)

 Generally speaking, the more vitamins and minerals you can work into your diet before your surgery, the better.
 These nutrients will provide your body with what it needs to create new tissue and defend against harmful bacteria naturally.
 That means that they can often reduce the need for the use of antibiotics and painkillers.